directus/directus/docs/contributing/running-locally.md

 ::: tip Admin Account

-Adding the `ADMIN_EMAIL` & `ADMIN_PASSWORD` to the `.env` file before running the `bootstrap` command, will populate the admin user with the provided credentials instead of random values.
+Adding the `ADMIN_EMAIL` & `ADMIN_PASSWORD` to the `.env` file before running the `bootstrap` command, will populate the admin user with the provided credentials instead of random values. `ADMIN_TOKEN` sets the API token for the admin user.

 :::